nad-qaq/Nadin-Qaqos-Projects/PersonalProjects/PancakeGame/README.txt

 ======================================================================
-This program shows us how to use stacks and queues
+This C++ program plays a little pancake game.
+It uses stacks and queues.

 How to Run:
 ======================================================================